esthesis-iot/esthesis-core/esthesis-core-docs/docs/07-developers-guide/10-Inter-service notifications.md

 4. `comment`: A comment that can be used to provide more information about the notification.
 5. `idParamOrder`: The order of the parameter that contains the ID of the object for the notification.
 This parameter starts at 0 to indicate the first parameter of the method.
-Make sure that if your method's parameters change, you update this attribute accordingly.
+Make sure that if your method's parameter order changes, you update this attribute accordingly.
 6. `idParamRegEx`: A regular expression that is used to extract the ID of the object for the notification.
 If used, this attribute takes precedence over `idParamOrder`.
 This parameter is useful in cases where the only argument to a method is a complex object that contains the ID of the object for the notification.
 See how it is used in `register` method in [DeviceRegistrationService.java](https://github.com/esthesis-iot/esthesis-platform/blob/main/esthesis-core/esthesis-core-backend/services/srv-device/srv-device-impl/src/main/java/esthesis/services/device/impl/service/DeviceRegistrationService.java) as an example.

 ### Setup
 To be able to send notification using the above mechanism, you need to set up in your component's applications YAML the following:
 - The `kafka.bootstrap.servers` property, to connect your component to the Kafka broker.
 - The `mp.messaging.outgoing.esthesis-app-out.topic` property set to `esthesis-app`.

 ### Example
 Let us see how this works taking [DeviceService.java](https://github.com/esthesis-iot/esthesis-platform/blob/7cb8c453e2c507ab8c90b5d47ae56e14b8aa158d/esthesis-core/esthesis-core-backend/services/srv-device/srv-device-impl/src/main/java/esthesis/services/device/impl/service/DeviceService.java#L219) as an example: